-Given that this course is an online class, students are expected to be self-motivated.
-Each week of the semester, we will cover two or three different modules of the course.
+Given that this course is an online class, students are expected to be selfmotivated.
+In some weeks, we will cover two or three different modules of the course.
 All assignments for the modules must be completed during the seven-day period they are assigned and must be submitted by the date and time indicated on the Assignments page on Canvas.
 Do NOT wait until the last minute to complete the assignments.